 Saint Joe in DeKalb County, Indiana — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-In The Distance (here, next to this marker); Abraham Lincoln (a few steps from this marker); James Franklin Sechler (Frank) (a few steps from this marker); Jim Davis (a few steps from this marker); Myra Selby (within shouting distance of this marker); Jeff Gordon (within shouting distance of this marker); Veterans Memorial (within shouting distance of this marker); G.A.R.
+In The Distance (here, next to this marker); Phil Carpenter Jim Davis (a few steps from this marker); James Franklin Sechler (Frank) (a few steps from this marker); Myra Selby (within shouting distance of this marker); Jeff Gordon (within shouting distance of this marker); Veterans Memorial (within shouting distance of this marker); G.A.R.
 Civil War Memorial (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Saint Joe.